tarunsharma1/reinventing-the-process-of-buying-and-selling-land/README.md

 	We ask the user what his purpose of buying the land is, whether he wants it for residential purposes or whether he is an investor.Based on his response
 , we can ask the user a bunch of questions inorder to provide him the best personilized recommendations.
 If the user was looking to buy land for residential purposes for example, we would ask him to list his priorities in order, like closeness to hospitals, educational institutes etc. This way we can provide different suggestions to different users based on their needs.
+For this we have divided the city of Bangalore into 6 sectors.
+We use Google Places API to get the total number of hospitals/ schools/ malls, or whatever the user has asked for, and suggest an area with the best combination of all the users needs.

 2. To eliminate site visit-
 	Once we show the user the suggested region, he would want to know the locality and probably see many pictures and videos to get an idea of it.
 What websites like magic bricks do currently is that they send a team down to different locations in random cities and ask them to take videos and pictures of the locality.
 This is very inefficient as the area the small team can cover is limited.
 We propose to crowd source this process of taking photos and videos.
-For this purpose, we will make an android app, wherein the user signs in , takes a photo, writes optional comments, and uploads the image.
+For this purpose, we have made an android app, wherein the user signs in , takes a photo, writes optional comments, and uploads the image.
 The latitude and longitude of the users position area automatically taken and a marker is put on the map.
 In order to make it crowd sourced, any person who uploads photos and videos of his area is given points.
 Once the number of points crosses a limit, we provide incentives like 'free movie ticket' or 'free ola ride' etc.
 This will result in a large number of pictures and videos in any particular area over time, and is the best thing after google street view.